unyt-org/datex-tractor/README.md

 - Reads in the `README.md` and...
   - Either appends a number below
   - Or increments the number if it's already there
-- Commits the changes made
+- Commits and pushes the changes made

 > [!NOTE]
 > This is by design, so the bot has something to commit - even if no changes of the "todos" in the source code have occurred - in turn this allows to track the state of todos precisely via commit hashes submitted by the bot - making its actions transparent via git.

 ## Synchronise with server
 ---
-- Creates an Issue with a todo-list titled "Todos" with relative links
+- Creates an Issue with a todo-list titled `Todos` with relative links
 - Creates for each todo in the repo an issue
   - With a permalink to the correlated file, line and commit